What can I do?

 Grieving.
 Accept any feelings that arise from your research.
 Grief and other feelings are welcome, they are the fuel for change.
 It can also be tough to feel them.
 Get support – from your local Extinction Rebellion group, online, from friends who get it etc. Trust that the process will take time, and may involve periods of sadness, overwhelm, anger, disappointment, frustration, hopelessness and denial.
 Lean into the Earth.
 Revisit grounding whenever you need to.
 Begin to forgive yourself and to forgive others.

 Growing.
 Begin to think about how you’d like to use the fuel of your grief.
 Make small (or big!) individual changes – eat less meat/eggs/dairy, fly less, buy less, use the car less, use less plastic.
 Talk about your experience with your friends and family.
-Join with others to cause system change (this is much more important than individual change) – support Extinction Rebellion in whatever way you feel called to, join green charity or political groups, join or initiate actions, make art, write letters.
+Join with others to cause system change (this is much more important than individual change) – support Extinction Rebellion in whatever way you feel called to, join green charity or political groups, start a vigil in your local town, join or initiate actions, make art, write letters.
 Here are some more suggestions & please send me your own to add to the list.

 Know that whatever happens, these things are good to do.
 Will we be able to prevent the collapse of our civilisation, or is it too late?
 Different commentators have different opinions about this and, scary though it is to contemplate, it is possible that things will get worse and worse.
 Even if we do make big changes, the locked in effects of our previous pollution/CO2 will still cause a further worsening of the situation.
 If this is the case, how do we want to prepare for this?
 Personally, I would want to be doing exactly the same things – strengthening our communities, educating ourselves about how to live more kindly, encouraging others to change, and living as lightly on the Earth as we can (whilst enjoying everything she has to offer us now).
 Here’s an article about a city who are already preparing for the worst, and having an amazing time in the process.